Immigrate to Canada through the

 -

-You plan to reside and work outside of the province of Quebec.
+You must plan to live outside the province of Quebec.

 -